sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 Note:
 ALL teams (developers, security, testing, operations) must use git.
-ALL Sharepoint sites must allow any ESDC employees read access by default Expose work in progress to improve team communication Leverate [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049) as foundational trusts with employees
+ALL Sharepoint sites must allow any ESDC employees read access by default - only lock down what is really necessary Expose work in progress to improve team communication and share what you do with others Leverage [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049) as foundational trusts with employees
-Encourages collaboration and fosters a culture of flexibility, mobility and well-being
+Encourages collaboration and fosters a culture of flexibility, mobility and well-being Explore open source tools for quick wins
+Be open to contributions and constructive feedback from the get go

 --